A Guide To Cordoba in Spain

 Advice when visiting Cordoba

-Our advice is a wear very light clothing, stay in the shade as much as possible specially between the hours of 12 and 4 pm and always carry a bottle of fresh cold water.
+Our advice is to wear very light clothing, stay in the shade as much as possible especially between the hours of 12 and 4 pm and always carry a bottle of fresh cold water.

 In these conditions, it is advisable to drink at least one litre of water every day.

 5 Interesting facts about Cordoba

 - The city has over 2.000 years of history.

 - The Mosque is the largest in the world.